meggieb/CourseraUCIData/README.md

  6. THE END!

 Now, here is how the run_analysis.R script works
  1. Gather the training dataset
- 1. Gathers the X data from the training set using read.table
+  1. Gather the X data from the training set using read.table
    2. Since our end goal only needs data for the mean and standard deviation, the next step is to subset the data.
 In order to subset the data, there is a grep function to pull back the columns in the dataset that contain "mean" or "std".
 This information is stored in a variable named matches.
    3. Subsets the mean and standard deviation from this X set using the variable named matches.
    4. This function also helps capture the column names for the data set.
 Using regular expressions, the parentheses and the dashes were extracted from the column names before the column were officially named.
   5. Now that the X data set is named for the training set, it needs to be merged with the subject information to see which subjects the information was captured for.
    6. The Subject training set is stored in UCIDataSetTrainSubject and named "Subjects"
   7. The last piece of information is the Y training data set.
 It shows what action each subject was performing when the data was captured
    7. The Y training dataset is stored in UCIDataSetTrainY
    8. In order for the Y training dataset to make sense, the numbers need to be renamed to the actual actions (i.e. WALKING, SITTING, etc.)
    9. It is matched using the match function.
    10. Once the match is completed, the data set is named "ActionPerforming"
  11. All the training datasets are now combined using cbind

-##the training set

-#gather the X training set data

-#subset the mean and std from the X set
-toMatch <- c("mean", "std")
-matches <- unique (grep(paste(toMatch,collapse="|"), UCIDataSetFeatures[,2],))

-#clean up the columnNames
-columnNames <- unique (grep(paste(toMatch,collapse="|"), UCIDataSetFeatures[,2], value=TRUE))
-r<-regexpr("\\(\\)",columnNames)
-m<-regmatches(columnNames,r)
-columnNames<-gsub("\\(\\)|-","", columnNames)
-UCIDataSetTrainXMeanSd<-UCIDataSetTrainX[,matches]

-#name the set with meaningful names
-names(UCIDataSetTrainXMeanSd)<-columnNames

-#gather the subject train data set
-UCIDataSetTrainSubject<-read.table("UCI HAR Dataset/train/subject_train.txt", header=FALSE)
-dim(UCIDataSetTrainSubject) - 7352

-#name the set with meaningful names
-names(UCIDataSetTrainSubject)<-"Subjects"

-#gather the Y training set data
-UCIDataSetTrainY<-read.table("UCI HAR Dataset/train/y_train.txt", header=FALSE)
-dim(UCIDataSetTrainY) - 7352

-#gather the meaningful labels of the Y data
-activityLabels<-read.table("UCI HAR Dataset/activity_labels.txt",header=FALSE)

-#rename the Y training set data with the meaningful labels
-matchValues<-match(UCIDataSetTrainY[,1],activityLabels[,1])
-UCIDataSetTrainY$labels <- activityLabels[,2][matchValues]
-UCIDataSetTrainYActions<-as.data.frame(UCIDataSetTrainY[,"labels"])
-names(UCIDataSetTrainYActions)<-"ActionPerforming"
-dim(UCIDataSetTrainYActions) - 7352

-#merge the three training data sets
-UCIMergedTrainSet<-cbind(UCIDataSetTrainXMeanSd,UCIDataSetTrainSubject,UCIDataSetTrainYActions)
-dim(UCIDataSetTrainXMeanSd)

-##the test set
+ 2. Gather the test dataset

-#gather the X test set data
+  3. Gather the X data from the test set using read.table
-UCIDataSetTestX<-read.table("UCI HAR Dataset/test/X_test.txt", header=FALSE)
-dim(UCIDataSetTestX) - 2947

-#subset the mean and std from the X set - using some of the functions from training set
+   4. Subset the dataset for the mean and standard deviation in the same way as the training set.
+Since all the functions were created, this step can just reuse the matches and columnNames from the training set
-UCIDataSetTestXMeanSd<-UCIDataSetTestX[,matches]
-dim(UCIDataSetTestXMeanSd) - 7352

-#name the set with meaningful names
-names(UCIDataSetTestXMeanSd)<-columnNames

-#gather the subject test data set
-UCIDataSetTestSubject<-read.table("UCI HAR Dataset/test/subject_test.txt", header=FALSE)
-dim(UCIDataSetTestSubject) - 7352

-#name the set with meaningful names
-names(UCIDataSetTestSubject)<-"Subjects"
+  5. The X test data set needs to be merged with the subject test data set in the same way as before.
+It is also renamed as "Subjects"
+  6. The Y test data set needs to be combined as well and the same matching as above occurs so the data set includes the name of action instead of just a number

-#gather the Y test set data
+  7. All the test data is combined together using a cbind
-UCIDataSetTestY<-read.table("UCI HAR Dataset/test/y_test.txt", header=FALSE)
-dim(UCIDataSetTestY) - 7352

-#rename the Y training set data with the meaningful labels - with information from steps before
-matchValues<-match(UCIDataSetTestY[,1],activityLabels[,1])
-UCIDataSetTestY$labels <- activityLabels[,2][matchValues]
-UCIDataSetTestYActions<-as.data.frame(UCIDataSetTestY[,"labels"])
-names(UCIDataSetTestYActions)<-"ActionPerforming"
-dim(UCIDataSetTestYActions) - 7352

-#merge the three training data sets
-UCIMergedTestSet<-cbind(UCIDataSetTestXMeanSd,UCIDataSetTestSubject,UCIDataSetTestYActions)

-2/4 - bob was here
-#merge the sets -
-UCIMergedSet<-rbind(UCIMergedTestSet,UCIMergedTrainSet)

-library(reshape2)
-meltedData<-melt(UCIMergedSet, id=c("Subjects", "ActionPerforming"))
-tidyData<-dcast(meltedData, Subjects + ActionPerforming ~ variable, mean)
+ 8. Now that the training and test data sets are created, they are merged into one data set named UCIMergedSet.
+This data set is created using rbind.
+ 9. The data set is now over 10K rows - the end goal calls for a tidy data set of averages per subject per activity.
+Therefore, the data set needs to be melted and cast appropriately. (almost done!)
+  10. The IDs for the melted data set are "Subjects" and "ActionPerforming".
+There is no need to label the variables, because all of them will be used
+  11. Then it is cast using the dcast function.
+There will be two dimensions/ids (Subjects and ActionPerforming) and all the variables will be used.
+To use two ids, separate them by a + sign.
+Call the variables by writing variable.
+Also the aggregate function is mean - important part!
+  12. THIS IS IT!!
+You should have a tidy data set!